-Still another way to confirm this is from Acts 15.
+Acts 15 also confirms this.
 Galatians only contains Paul’s arguments.
-We only see reflections of his opponents’ arguments in Paul’s arguments.
+We see his opponents’ arguments only indirectly reflected in Paul’s rebuttal.
 But his opponents’ arguments are recorded more directly in Acts 15.

 - Both disputes arose after men arrived in Antioch from Judea (Acts 14:26; 15:1; Gal.
 2:11-12 – from James = from Judea).

-If we conclude that the church council in Jerusalem was called to settle the dispute in Antioch that is recorded in Galatians 2:11-14 (Acts 15:2), or even if it is only agreed that the same issues were involved, the arguments of Paul’s opponents, as recorded in Acts 15, helps us to understand the issue in Antioch, and therefore in Galatia.
+If we conclude that the church council in Jerusalem was called to settle the dispute in Antioch as recorded in Galatians 2:11-14 (Acts 15:2), or even if it is only agreed that the same issues were involved, the arguments of Paul’s opponents, as provided by Acts 15, helps us to understand the issue in Antioch, and therefore in Galatia.
 They argued: